 We intend to use the net proceeds from this offering primarily to expand our sales, marketing, reimbursement, clinical, regulatory and product development activities, and the remainder for working capital, general and administrative expenses and other general corporate purposes.
-We will also use a portion of the net proceeds to pay the approximately million of cumulative accrued dividends to our Series A preferred stockholders as described in "Dividend Policy."
+We will also use a portion of the net proceeds to pay the approximately \$8.2 million of cumulative accrued dividends to our Series A preferred stockholders as described in "Dividend Policy."
 We may also use a portion of our net proceeds to acquire or invest in complementary products, technologies or businesses, although we have no present commitments to complete any such transaction.
 See "Use of Proceeds" on page 61 for a more complete description of the intended use of proceeds from this offering.

-Investing in our common stock involves risks.
+Risk Factors Investing in our common stock involves risks.
 See "Risk Factors" beginning on page 14 and the other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock.

-The terms of our current certificate of incorporation provide that, upon conversion of our preferred stock into our common stock in connection with this offering, the holders of Series A and Series B preferred stock will receive a cumulative accrued dividend calculated at a rate of 6% per annum.
-As of December 31, 2015, we had \$ million of cumulative accrued dividends payable to our Series A and Series B preferred stockholders.
-Dividends payable to our Series A and Series B preferred stockholders have continued to accrue subsequent to December 31, 2015.
-Based on an assumed closing date of , 2016, immediately prior to the completion of this offering, we expect to pay approximately \$ million of cumulative accrued dividends in cash to our Series A preferred stockholders and issue shares of our common stock for cumulative accrued dividends to our Series B preferred stockholders.
+Dividend Policy The terms of our current certificate of incorporation provide that, upon conversion of our preferred stock into our common stock in connection with this offering, the holders of Series A and Series B preferred stock will receive a cumulative accrued dividend calculated at a rate of 6% per annum.
+As of March 31, 2016, we had \$10.1 million of cumulative accrued dividends payable to our Series A and Series B preferred stockholders.
+Dividends payable to our Series A and Series B preferred stockholders have continued to accrue subsequent to March 31, 2016.
+Based on an assumed closing date of August 1, 2016, we expect to pay approximately \$8.2 million of cumulative accrued dividends i cash to our Series A preferred stockholders and issue 956,103 shares of our common stock for cumulative accrued dividends to our Series B preferred stockholders.
 The cash dividends will be paid from the net proceeds of this offering and neither the cash nor the stock dividends will be paid on any shares of our common stock purchased in this offering.
-We do not pay dividends on our common stock and do not anticipate paying any dividends on our common stock for the foreseeable future.
+We do not pay dividends on our common stock and do not anticipate paying any dividends on our common stock for the for eseeable future.
 Any future determinations relating to our dividend policy will be made at the discretion of our board of directors and will depend on various factors.
 See "Dividend Policy."